SidraAdil/SidraAdil/README.md

 - 👋 Hi, I’m @SidraAdil
-- 👀 I’m interested in big data analysis and foodomics
+- 👀 I’m interested in big data analysis, GWAS (Genome Wide Association Analysis), and foodomics
 - 🌱 I’m currently learning exome data analysis
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects that require the skills of bioinformatics data analysis
-- 📫 How to reach me ...
+- 📫 How to reach me --> sidraadil009@gmail.com

 <!---
 SidraAdil/SidraAdil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.